knmnyn/ethics-website/docs/index.md

 **Are there good resources to teach Ethics?** You are a researcher, lecturer, reader or professor in CL/NLP and want to raise awareness on ethical issues amongst your students – either BSc, MSc or PhD level.
 Then the [Resource section](resources/index.md) would be right for you.

 **I am interested in Ethics Research, where should I start?** We compiled a list of relevant NLP papers that address a variety of topics: biases,  crowdsourcing issues, dual use, environmental impact,...
 You can find this Reading list, and contribute to it, in the [Resource section](resources/ethics-reading-list/).

----

-Thank you for visiting, and we look forward to your active participation!

-**The ACL Ethics Committee**